-- a.
-Preliminary values, pending validationb.
-Acquisition times measured with signal strength = -135 dBm - c.
-Tracking sensitivity is the lowest GNSS signal level for which the device can still detect an in-view satellite 50% of the time when in sequential tracking mode. - d.
+b.
+Acquisition times measured with signal strength = -135 dBm d.
 Acquisition sensitivity is the lowest GNSS signal level for which the device can still detect an in-view satellite 50% of the time.

+Tracking sensitivity is the lowest GNSS signal level for which the device can still detect an in-view satellite 50% of the time when in sequential tracking mode.